rmaduzia/create-your-own-competition/README.md

 _ _ _

-Application for organizing amateur informal and official sports events with tables with results, team draws, etc.
+Application for organizing amateur informal and official sports events with tables, results, tree of matches, etc.

 - - -